harsh778/harsh778.github.io/README.md

 * In the project directory, you can also run:

   - `$ npm install` - installs all the dependencies required by the project
-  - `$ npm start` - runs the app in the development mode:
+  - `$ npm start` - runs the web app in the development mode:
     - Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
     - The page will reload if you make edits.

   - `$ npm run build`
     - Builds the app for production to the `build` folder.
     - The build is minified and the filenames include the hashes.
-    - Your app is ready to be deployed!
+    - The web app is ready to be deployed!
 Congrats 🎉

 ## :handshake: Contributing
 Contributions, issues and feature requests are welcome! <br> Just fork this repo, make your changes and create a pull request.